Trikala F.C.: 2010–2013

 The team enjoyed on pitch success in the 2010–11 season at the second-tier football league finishing the league in fourth place and becoming eligible for the promotion playoffs to the top tier Super League.
-The team never had the opportunity to participate in the playoffs as it was disqualified after it emerged that the team had produced counterfeit bank guarantees to prove the team's financial viability.
+The team never had the opportunity to participate in the playoffs when they were disqualified after emergence of counterfeit bank guarantees proved their financial viability.
 The bank guarantees were a prerequisite for a license to be granted from EPO.
-The repercussions from the false guarantees did not end there, as the team was relegated to the lowest tier of the Greek football Delta Ethniki.
+The repercussions from the false guarantees did not end there, as the team relegated to the lowest tier of the Greek football Delta Ethniki.

-After further investigations which uncovered extensive irregularities and undeclared debts, the team was expelled from D-Ethniki into non league football.
-This prompted an angry response from fans towards controversial owner Vangelis Plexidas who the fans held responsible for the predicament of the team.

-In 2012 the official supporters of the club named SAKAFLIADES take charges the reborn of the team.
-The team is going to play in the next to last category of Greek football championships in 2013–14.
+After further investigations, which uncovered extensive irregularities and undeclared debts, the team was expelled from D-Ethniki into non-league football, which prompted an angry response from fans towards controversial owner Vangelis Plexidas who the fans held responsible for the predicament.
+In 2012 the official supporters of the club named SAKAFLIADES took charges the reborn of the team.
+The team will play in the next to last category of Greek football championships in 2013–14.

 Stadium

 The Trikala Stadium was built in 1950 and it has a horseshoe-like shape, with no stand behind the west goal.
 It has a main south stand, which is covered by a roof.
-The stadium upgraded in 2003, as in that year it hosted the Tsiklitria international athletics Grand Prix.
+The stadium was upgraded in 2003, as in that year it hosted the Tsiklitria international athletics Grand Prix.

 The Record of Attendance is 20,000 in a 1999 match against PAS Giannina.

 It is the home stadium of Trikala F.C. and hosts other events such as concerts and athletics.